gsoft-inc/wl-hopper/packages/components/src/Spinner/docs/migration-notes.md

-In orbit/orbiter, the color props previously affected the color of the tracks.
-In the new version, the color props will only affect the spinner's text color.
-If you want to change the color of the tracks, the variant prop should be used, offering "default", "white" and "black" options.
+- The color props will only affect the spinner's text color and not the color of the tracks.
+- Use the variant prop to change the color of the tracks, which offers "default", "white" and "black" options.